Portuguese Empire: Brazilian Independence

 In 1808, Napoleon Bonaparte invaded Portugal, and Dom João, prince regent in place of his mother, Queen Maria I, ordered the transfer of the royal court to Brazil.
 In 1815 Brazil was elevated to the status of Kingdom, the Portuguese state officially becoming the United Kingdom of Portugal, Brazil and the Algarves (Reino Unido de Portugal, Brasil e Algarves), and the capital was transferred from Lisbon to Rio de Janeiro, the only instance of a European country being ruled from one of its colonies.
 There was also the election of Brazilian representatives to the Cortes Constitucionais Portuguesas (Portuguese Constitutional Courts), the Parliament that assembled in Lisbon in the wake of the Liberal Revolution of 1820.

 Although the royal family returned to Portugal in 1821, the interlude led to a growing desire for independence amongst Brazilians.
-In 1822, the son of Dom João VI, then prince-regent Dom Pedro I, proclaimed the independence of Brazil on September 7, 1822, and was crowned Emperor of the new Empire of Brazil.
+In 1822, the son of Dom João VI, then prince-regent Dom Pedro I, proclaimed the independence of Brazil on 7 September 1822, and was crowned Emperor of the new Empire of Brazil.
 Unlike the Spanish colonies of South America, Brazil's independence was achieved without significant bloodshed.

 Third empire (1822–1999)

 At the height of European colonialism in the 19th century, Portugal had lost its territory in South America and all but a few bases in Asia.
 During this phase, Portuguese colonialism focused on expanding its outposts in Africa into nation-sized territories to compete with other European powers there.
 Portugal pressed into the hinterland of Angola and Mozambique, and explorers Serpa Pinto, Hermenegildo Capelo and Roberto Ivens were among the first Europeans to cross Africa west to east.

+Slavery was officially abolished in the Portuguese Empire in 1878.
+However, this did not end forced labour or imply equality between "civilized" and "indigenous" subjects of the empire.
+This distinction would even be legally codified in a more explicit way by the First Republic which took power in 1910.

 British Ultimatum and end of Portuguese monarchy (1890–1910)

 The project to connect the two colonies, the Pink Map, was the main objective of Portuguese policy in the 1880s.
 However, the idea was unacceptable to the British, who had their own aspirations of contiguous British territory running from Cairo to Cape Town.
-The British Ultimatum of 1890 was imposed upon King Carlos I of Portugal and the Pink Map came to an end.
+The 1890 British Ultimatum was reluctantly accepted by Carlos I of Portugal and the Pink Map came to an end.

 The King's reaction to the ultimatum was exploited by republicans.
-On February 1, 1908, King Carlos and Prince Luís Filipe were assassinated in Lisbon by two Portuguese republican activist revolutionaries, Alfredo Luís da Costa and Manuel Buíça.
+On 1 February 1908, King Carlos and Prince Luís Filipe were assassinated in Lisbon by two Portuguese republican activist revolutionaries, Alfredo Luís da Costa and Manuel Buíça.
 Luís Filipe's brother, Manuel, became King Manuel II of Portugal.
-Two years later, on October 5, 1910, he was overthrown and fled into exile in England in Fulwell Park, Twickenham near London and Portugal became a republic.
+Two years later, on 5 October 1910, he was overthrown and fled into exile in England in Fulwell Park, Twickenham near London and Portugal became a republic.